kumarpit/kumarpit/README.md

 👋 _Hi!
 I’m Arpit.
 I'm a second-year student @UBC majoring in Computer Science.
-I play around with ideas and new technologies and put all of my progress here._
+Have a look around at some of the projects I have been working on._

 * 🌱 __Currently Learning__ : React Native
 * 🔭 __Currently Working On__ : Brainstorm